Abacum vs Pigment: Which Modern FP&A Platform Wins for Mid-Market Finance Teams?

 These are both good tools - but they're optimized for different levels of ambition.

-If your mandate is: "Get us out of Excel, automate our FP&A, layer in AI, and give us clean reporting without building a heavy planning program." → Start with Abacum.
+If your mandate is: "Get us out of Excel, automate our FP&A, layer in AI and give us clean reporting without building a heavy planning program." → Start with Abacum.

 For most scaling mid-market finance teams, especially in tech/SaaS with cross-functional planning needs, Pigment will be the more strategic and future-proof choice - but Abacum is a strong, focused FP&A option if you want AI-driven finance automation without the overhead of a broad planning platform.